NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Pre_Release_QC.md

 During preparation of the slice, the icon on the BAM Slicing button will be spinning, and the file will be offered for download to the user as soon as ready.

-## Cart and File Download
+### Cart and File Download

-### Overview
+#### Overview

-While browsing the GDC AWG Portal, files can either be downloaded individually from [file detail pages](Repository.md#file-summary-page) or collected in the file cart to be downloaded as a bundle.
+While browsing the GDC Pre-Release Data Portal, files can either be downloaded individually from [file detail pages](Pre_Release_QC/#file-summary-page) or collected in the file cart to be downloaded as a bundle.
 Clicking on the shopping cart icon that is next to any item in the GDC will add the item to your cart.

-### GDC Cart
+#### GDC Cart

 [![Cart](images/AWG_Cart.png)](images/AWG_Cart.png "Click to see the full image.")

-#### Cart Summary
+##### Cart Summary

 The cart page shows a summary of all files currently in the cart: